ovh/docs/pages/platform/ai-training/12_HOWTO_install_cli/guide.en-ie.md

 ![image](images/00_oauth2_login.png){.thumbnail}

 Use the credentials of your **AI Training** user to login.
-Once authenticated, you are provided with a verification code that you need to paste in your prompt to finalize your login.
+Once authenticated, you are provided with a verification code that you need to paste in your prompt to finalise your login.

 ![oauth verification code](images/01_oauth_verification_code.png){.thumbnail}